1st Lieutenant Guv G C Murmu receives ‘guard of honour’

 First Lieutenant Governor of J&K G C Murmu at the secretariat

-Lieutenant Governor of Jammu and Kashmir Girish Chandra Murmu who received guard of honour at the secretariat on Monday, earlier said that good governance and efficient administration are vital for hassle-free and smooth public service delivery mechanism.
+Lieutenant Governor of Jammu and Kashmir Girish Chandra Murmu who received a guard of honour at the secretariat on Monday, earlier said that good governance and efficient administration are vital for hassle-free and smooth public service delivery mechanism.

 Lieutenant Governor G C Murmu receives the red carpet welcome